-.243.68The information must include a description of the applicant's outsourcing arrangements (if any).
-The PSRs 2017 (regulation 25) and EMRs (regulation 26) make specific provisions in relation to the outsourcing to third parties of 'important' operational functions, by authorised PIs and authorised EMIs including the provision to it of an information technology system.
-These provisions are:

-- the outsourcing is not undertaken in such a way as to impair- - the quality of internal control; or - our ability to monitor and retrace the authorised PI's or authorised EMIs compliance with the PSRs; 2017 and /or the EMRs - the outsourcing does not result in any delegation by the senior management of responsibility for complying with the PSRs; 2017 and/ or the EMRs - the relationship and obligations of the authorised PI towards its payment service users under the PSRs 2017, or the authorised EMI towards its e-money holders under the PSRs 2017 or EMRs, is not substantially altered; - compliance with the conditions which the authorised PIor EMI must observe in order to be authorised and remain so is not adversely affected; and - none of the other conditions of the authorised-PI's or EMI's authorisation requires removal or variation. - 3.253.69 We will take these factors into consideration when assessing an authorisation application where the business intends to outsource important operational functions.
-See 'Outsourcing arrangements' in Part 2 of Chapter 4 - Change in circumstances of authorisation or registration for guidance on what constitutes an 'operational function'. - 3.
-8 Regulation 21(2)25(3) PSRs 2017 and (3) indicates regulation 26 EMRs indicate what is considered an 'important operational function'.
-In summary, It is a function which, if it failed or was defective, would materially impair an authorised PI's or authorised EMI's ability to comply with the PSRs 2017 and/or EMRs and any requirements of authorisation, its financial performance, or soundness or continuity of its payment services. and/or electronic money issuance.
-In practice, which of an authorised PI's or authorised EMI's operational functions are important will vary from firmbusiness to firmbusiness, according to the nature and scale of its business.
+- 3.68 The information must include a description of the applicant's outsourcing arrangements (if any).
+The PSRs 2017 (regulation 25) and EMRs (regulation 26) make specific provisions in relation to the outsourcing to third parties of 'important' operational functions by authorised PIs and authorised EMIs including the provision to it of an information technology system.
+These provisions are: - the outsourcing is not undertaken in such a way as to impair - the quality of internal control - our ability to monitor and retrace the authorised PI's or authorised EMIs compliance with the PSRs 2017 and /or the EMRs - the outsourcing does not result in any delegation by the senior management of responsibility for complying with the PSRs 2017 and/ or the EMRs - the relationship and obligations of the authorised PI towards its payment service users under the PSRs 2017, or the authorised EMI towards its e-money holders under the PSRs 2017 or EMRs, is not substantially altered - compliance with the conditions which the PI or EMI must observe in order to be authorised and remain so is not adversely affected - none of the conditions of the PI's or EMI's authorisation requires removal or variation - 3.69 We will take these factors into consideration when assessing an authorisation application where the business intends to outsource important operational functions.
+See 'Outsourcing arrangements' in Part 2 of Chapter 4 Change in circumstances of authorisation or registration for guidance on what constitutes an 'operational function'. - 3.70 Regulation 25(3) PSRs 2017 and regulation 26 EMRs indicate what is considered an 'important operational function'.
+It is a function which, if it failed or was defective, would materially impair an authorised PI's or authorised EMI's ability to comply with the PSRs 2017 and/or EMRs and any requirements of authorisation, its financial performance, or soundness or continuity of its payment services and/or electronic money issuance.
+In practice, which of an authorised PI's or authorised EMI's operational functions are important will vary from business to business, according to the nature and scale of the business.